Correct cabin interior design begins long before the log cabin décor is selected.

 The stone hearth of a fireplace provides a warm ambiance for a comfortable great room or den.
 Rugged iron railings anchor the lighter tones of the wood and provide exceptionally strong safety barriers for toddlers.
 A rustic overhead ceiling fan provides comfort as well as a rugged traditional look to your great room.

 Log cabin home décor tends to draw from nature.
-The textures of the rustic cabin decor may be rough like the bark of a tree, big and dramatic like log home furniture, hand-scraped hardwood floors, leather couches and lush fabrics and rugs.
+The textures of the rustic cabin decor may be rough like the bark of a tree, big and dramatic like log home furniture, hand-scraped hardwood floors, leather couches, and lush fabrics and rugs.

-The wood used in log home furniture and cabin interior design may range from smooth, varnished white pine to rugged aged barn wood.
+The wood used in log home furniture and cabin interior design may range from smooth, varnished white pine to rugged-aged barn wood.

-Many people are utilizing reclaimed wood into their log homes: antique rail trestles converted into hardwood flooring or sunken cypress logs recovered from the bottom of a river become table slabs.
+Many people are utilizing reclaimed wood in their log homes: antique rail trestles converted into hardwood flooring or sunken cypress logs recovered from the bottom of a river become table slabs.
 It’s not only gorgeous and unique; it’s also a way of building green.